 The news caps a momentous few weeks for Inmarsat, the world-leader in global mobile satellite communications.
 In the year that marks its 40th birthday, it recently celebrated the 1,000th installation of its next-generation inflight broadband solutions (alongside GX Aviation, its innovative services include the European Aviation Network and Jet ConneX, business aviation’s premier inflight Wi-Fi solution) at Hamburg’s Aircraft Interiors Expo (AIX).

-Also at the event, Inmarsat partner SITAONAIR announced that it has now activated GX Aviation on the majority of Philippine Airlines (PAL)’s new-generation aircraft.
+Also at the event, Inmarsat partner SITA FOR THE AIRCRAFT (formerly SITAONAIR) announced that it has now activated GX Aviation on the majority of Philippine Airlines (PAL)’s new-generation aircraft.

 Indeed, more than 1,600 aircraft are currently expected under signed contracts for Inmarsat’s advanced inflight broadband solutions, with a new business pipeline of approximately 3,000 aircraft worldwide.